brianhigh/research-computing/lab/regex.md

 being used in their ordinary sense.
 There a few exceptions to this, such as the backslash and forward slash characters: `[\\\/]` matches `\` or `/`.

-## Data clean-up: Find and Replace
+## Replacement with Capture Groups

 Parentheses also let you "capture" groups of characters for replacement.
 Each group surrounded in parentheses can be referenced by a numbered variable in a